verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] You're older than you think.
 Don't learn that the hard way.
 - [ ] I'm too old to be governed by the fear of dumb people.
 - [ ] She's brilliant but new to the real world.
+- [ ] Ethics have the worst RoI in mammal history.